dd86k/ddui/README.md

 commands to draw text, shapes, and icons originating from the library that needs to be implemented in your application in order to work.

+**NOTE**: A few things broke when converting the source to D, and I'm still new to OpenGL!

 # Features

 - BetterC compatibility.
+- Index-based command stack buffer.
 - Demo: Fixed host window resizing (clipping).
+  - But broke control clipping...

 # Roadmap

 - Simplify codebase.
-- Rename all prefixes.
+- Rename mu_ prefixes.
 - Embedded documentation.
+- Improve string handling.
-- Improve string handling (maybe string_t, at least reduce dependency on strlen).
+  - Maybe introduce string_t, at least reduce dependency on strlen.
 - Replace FNV-1a hash by Murmurhash3-32.
 - Improve ID system.
 - Textbox input navigation.
 - Triangle corner hint and/or cursor change for resizable windows.
-- Command stack should work with an index.
 - Fix window dragging when on-top of each other for current example.
 - Fix z-index global state (window management).
 - Demo: Support OpenGL 3.3 and/or ES 2.0.
-- (Research needed) Use bsearch for searching hashes.
 - (Considering) Dedicated helper functions to aid SDL2/Allegro/GLFW integration.

 # Example